masood1/Organization/README.md

 This application do CRUD opertion ON databse : API are called throgh postman

 Fallowing API are available :
+get http://localhost:8080/cisco/demoValues : will add basic values into databse for iniitial setup

 Delete http://localhost:8080/cisco/{model}/{id}
 model can be 1)building 2)floor 3)desk